experiandataquality/aperture-data-studio-sdk/README.md

 #### isInteractive flag
 Interactive is a flag that set to `true` when the user views the output of a step on the Data Studio Grid (UI).
-In interactive mode, the evaluator of `OutputColumnManager.onValue(String, LongFunction)}` will only be executed when the cell is visible.
+In interactive mode, the evaluator of `OutputColumnManager.onValue(...)` will only be executed when the cell is visible.

 It is set to `false` when running the whole workflow as a Job in the background.
 In non-interactive mode, all the cells' value will be generated.